Torsion, energy magnetization and thermal Hall effect: Introduction

-In this paper, by coupling matter fields to teleparralel gravity, we covariantly generalize the Cooper-Halperin-Ruzin transport theory \citep{Cooper1997}.
-A hydrostatic effective action is derived, which turns out to be the torsional Chern-Simons term and its coefficient is the energy magnetization.
-Similar to torsional Chern-Simons terms, energy magnetizations have been known to contain a constant UV dependent piece at zero temperature \citep{matsumoto2011prl,agarwalla2011epjb}.
-We further show that there can be a temperature-squared term in gapped systems recasted as a topological $\theta$-term in terms of Kaluza-Klein gauge fields, such that it is invariant under variations of background fields and manifests itself as boundary currents. \XQ{In this way, the thermal Hall response of gapped phases can be understood as a relative topological invariant of adjacent materials~\cite{kapustin2020prb}}.
-This boundary energy current does not possess diffeomorphism anomalies, which is dramatically different from its zero-temperature counterparts.
-Therefore no bulk inflow energy current is needed to absorb boundary anomalies.
-However, boundary global gravitational anomalies do quantize coefficients of this temperature-squared term in the torsional Chern-Simons term.
-In addition, we have shown that various kinds of information are encoded in our effective action, including thermodynamic relations and linear response theory for magnetization and energy magnetization.
+In this paper, by coupling matter fields to teleparallel gravity, we study the response of the matter to inhomogeneous gravitational field at equilibrium.
+A hydrostatic effective action is derived, which turns out to be the torsional Chern-Simons term and its coefficient is the energy magnetization~\citep{Cooper1997,qin2011prl,zhang2020prb}.
+Similar to torsional Chern-Simons terms, energy magnetizations can contain a constant UV dependent piece at zero temperature for a continuous model such as the massive Dirac fermion~\footnote{See Ref.~\cite{guo2020prb} and also in our Appendix~\ref{subsec:THE_2+1}}.
+We further show that there can be a temperature-squared term in gapped systems.
+In sharp contrast with the zero temperature piece, this term can be recasted as a topological $\theta$-term in terms of Kaluza-Klein gauge fields, such that it is invariant under variations of background fields and manifests itself as boundary currents.
+Therefore, adiabatic change of the background field cannot induce a bulk thermal currents.
+Also, from the boundary picture, the resulting boundary energy current does not possess diffeomorphism anomalies, hence no bulk inflow energy current is needed to absorb boundary anomalies.
+However, boundary global gravitational anomalies do quantize the change of the coefficient of this $\theta$-term across the boundary, which reveals the relative topological meaning~\cite{kapustin2020prb} of the $\theta$-term between adjacent materials.
+Apart from addressing the described debates, our theory provides a top-down approach for the magnetization and energy magnetization: we show that various properties of the magnetization and energy magnetization can be obtained from macroscopic effective action with symmetry considerations and are independent of details of the microscopic model.